chef/chef-web-docs/content/resources/windows_printer/_index.md

   **Delete a printer**:

-  Note: this doesn’t delete the associated printer port.
+  Note: this doesn't delete the associated printer port.
 See windows_printer_port above for how to delete the port.

   ```ruby
   windows_printer 'HP LaserJet 5th Floor' do